How to play Shell Chords on guitar (chord charts and application

 Wrapping up

-Once you learn these shell chords on guitar, you can use the shapes to build other chords such as 7th chords, and other chord extensions like the 9th, 11th, and 13th chord tones, which cover in this lesson on jazz chords.
+Once you’ve mastered these shapes, you can expand upon them to build more complex chords, such as 7th chords and extensions like 9th, 11th, and 13th chords, which we cover in this lesson on jazz chords.

 📘 Get the free guitar practice guide here!